cloud-worm/mngr/README.md

 </p>

 <p align="center">
-<h3 align="center"> A minimal C++ library for system utility, oriented towards simplicity. </h3>
+<h3 align="center"> A minimal C++ library for stanard utility, oriented towards simplicity. </h3>
 </p>

 <br />

-`mngr` is a minimal C++ library for various aspects of system management, including, for example, file management. mngr is oriented towards performance and simplicity.
+`mngr` is a minimal C++ library for various aspects of system management & standard library-like utilities, including, for example, file management. `mngr` is oriented towards performance and simplicity.

 Instead of explaining the theory, let us observe a practical example to see just how `mngr` works: